saaramahmoudi/ram_mapper/README.md

 make mapper_Stratix_IV
 ```

 For result check, you can use the following command.
 This command will execute the mapper.
-Hence, the mapper_Stratix_IV.txt will be generated, which will be checker input.
+Hence, the Stratix-IV-like.txt will be generated, which will be checker input.
 Checker will automatically be executed using the command, and you can see the code result.

 ```bash
 make mapper_Stratix_IV_Run